Photo by Raz McNulty

 As an adult, Anastassia took a detour away from ceramics.
 She completed a BA in Architecture and worked in the profession for several years before redirecting back to clay in 2018.

-Currently, Anastassia is a full time artist and has recently completed an MA in Art Psychotherapy at the Art Therapy Northern Programme in Sheffield.
-Her studies had a profound influence on her work, which now rests on the meeting point of art and art therapy.
+Currently, Anastassia is a full time artist and an art therapist.
+Her experience in art therapy, both as a client and therapist, has had a profound influence on her work.
 The draw of clay for Anastassia is in its innate ability to connect us to our unconscious and past experiences of touch.
 Her work, led by intuition and a sense of play, explores the multifaceted experience of being human; with all its melancholy, discomfort and humour.

 Awards/Commissions: